The following is a preview of The Number Four. Click HERE to download the entire story as a PDF.

 He took a step.
 The crowd shifted, everyone trying to keep their distance.
 He took another.
 They made way for him, allowing him free passage out of the alleyway.
-If the space between two single-story thatched buildings could really be considered an alleyway.
+If the space between a pair of two-story thatched buildings could really be considered an alleyway.

-Once he was on the street, Lance understood that the devolution of London wasn’t an isolated incident.
-The entire city stunk, and all the buildings were miserably old-fashioned.
-Not a single car was visible on what had, minutes before, been a busy street; now, people walked, their unaesthetic clothes swishing back and forth, or rode in wagons pulled by sickly-looking horses.
+Once he was on the street, Lance understood that the de-evolution of London wasn’t an isolated incident.
+The entire area stank, and all the buildings were miserably old-fashioned.
+Not a single car was visible on what had, minutes before, been an overcrowded street; now, people made their careful way across the uneven stones, their utilitarian clothes swishing back and forth, or rode in wagons pulled by sickly-looking horses.

 He glanced down at the machine in his hand.
 He had almost forgotten he was holding it.